-Interfacing with a reversing polarity system requires either two relays or one DEI 451M (not included).
+Interfacing with a reversing polarity system requires either two relays or one DEI[®] 451M (not included).
 It is critical to identify the proper wires and locate the master switch to interface properly.
 Locate wires that show voltage on lock and unlock.
 Cut one of the suspect wires and check operation of the locks from both switches.
 If one switch loses operation in both directions and the other switch operates in one direction only, you have located one of the target wires.
 The switch that lost all operation is the master switch.
-If one switch works both directions and the other switch works only one direction, you have a Type A system.
-If both switches still operate, but one or more doors has stopped responding entirely, you have cut a motor lead.
+If one switch works both directions and the other switch one or more doors has stopped responding entirely, you have cut a motor lead.
 Reconnect it and continue to test for another wire.
 Once both wires have been located and the master switch identified, cut both wires and interface as shown in the following diagram.